ROCm-LS/monai/docs/reference/support-limitations.rst

 - Deep learning inference

-  - Accelerated inference for MONAI models using AMD ROCm and `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/>`_ backends
+  - Accelerated inference for MONAI models using AMD ROCm and `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/>`_ backends.

-  - Supports common MONAI model architectures for segmentation, classification, and registration, along with advanced AI capabilities such as generative models, federated learning, and AutoML
+  - Supports common MONAI model architectures for segmentation, classification, and registration, along with advanced AI capabilities such as generative models, federated learning, and AutoML.

 - Seamless integration with `hipCIM <https://rocm.docs.amd.com/projects/hipCIM/en/latest/index.html>`_

-  - Supports hipCIM for pre-processing and post-processing of medical images
+  - Supports hipCIM for pre-processing and post-processing of medical images.

-  - Efficient handling of whole-slide imaging (WSI) data through GPU-optimized implementations of color augmentation, spatial transformations, and intensity scaling
+  - Efficient handling of whole-slide imaging (WSI) data through GPU-optimized implementations of color augmentation, spatial transformations, and intensity scaling.

-  - Accelerated transforms, morphological operations, and data augmentation that outperform CPU-only pipelines, particularly in workflows such as whole-slide imaging, patch extraction, and real-time augmentation
+  - Accelerated transforms, morphological operations, and data augmentation that outperform CPU-only pipelines, particularly in workflows such as whole-slide imaging, patch extraction, and real-time augmentation.

 - GPU acceleration

-  - Leverages AMD Instinct GPUs for high-throughput inference
+  - Leverages AMD Instinct GPUs for high-throughput inference.

-  - Optimized memory and compute performance for large-scale medical datasets
+  - Optimized memory and compute performance for large-scale medical datasets.

 - Extensibility

-  - Compatible with MONAI's modular design
+  - Compatible with MONAI's modular design.

-  - Supports Python APIs and plugin-based extensions
+  - Supports Python APIs and plugin-based extensions.

 - Interoperability

-  - Works with `PyTorch for AMD ROCm <https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/>`_
+  - Works with `PyTorch for AMD ROCm <https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/>`_.

-  - Compatible with CuPy and other GPU-accelerated libraries
+  - Compatible with CuPy and other GPU-accelerated libraries.

 - Optimized for 3D medical imaging

-  - Supports CT, MRI, Ultrasound, and other volumetric modalities with domain-specific optimizations
+  - Supports CT, MRI, Ultrasound, and other volumetric modalities with domain-specific optimizations.

 - Prebuilt training pipelines optimized for AMD Instinct GPUs

-  - Supports segmentation, classification, and detection tasks, reducing setup overhead
+  - Supports segmentation, classification, and detection tasks, reducing setup overhead.

 - Model Zoo with pretrained models

-  - Provides access to a wide collection of pretrained models from the `MONAI Model Zoo <https://github.com/Project-MONAI/model-zoo>`_, ready for fine-tuning on custom datasets
+  - Provides access to a wide collection of pretrained models from the `MONAI Model Zoo <https://github.com/Project-MONAI/model-zoo>`_, ready for fine-tuning on custom datasets.

-  - Examples include UNet, SegResNet, SwinUNETR, and various organ-specific models
+  - Examples include UNet, SegResNet, SwinUNETR, and various organ-specific models.

   - Utilizing the `MONAI Bundle format <https://docs.monai.io/en/latest/bundle_intro.html>`_ makes it easy to `get started <https://github.com/Project-MONAI/tutorials/tree/main/model_zoo>`_ on building workflows with MONAI.

 Limitations
 ------------

-- MONAI for AMD ROCm only supports features from amd-cupy > 13.4.0 and hipCIM >= 1.0.00
+- MONAI for AMD ROCm only supports features from amd-cupy > 13.5.1 and hipCIM >= 1.0.00.

 - There is no support for:

-  - GPU direct storage (KvikIO, cuFile)
+  - GPU direct storage (KvikIO, cuFile).

-  - rocTX tracing
+  - rocTX tracing.

 Known issues
 -------------

-- No support for Python <3.10 and PyTorch <1.13.1 .
+- No support for Python <3.10 and PyTorch <1.13.1.

 - Deprecated transforms such as AddChannel, AsChannelFirst, and others.

-- Some advanced or rare image file formats and non-NIfTI DICOM derivatives might not have first-class support.
+- Some advanced or rare image file formats and non-NIfTI/DICOM derivatives might not have first-class support.

 - Legacy neural network architectures such as deprecated versions of DynUnet and old TorchVision wrappers are not supported.